manfredspitze/intro-vs-code-starter/instructions.md

 ## Finished With This Activity?

-- Submit the URL to your repo on Google Classroom
+- Submit the URL that points to your repo on Google Classroom

 ## PRIMM Activity